beeware/toga/README.rst

 Documentation
 -------------

-Documentation for Tailor can be found on `Read The Docs`_.
+Documentation for Toga can be found on `Read The Docs`_.

 Community
 ---------

-Tailor is part of the `BeeWare suite`_.
+Toga is part of the `BeeWare suite`_.
 You can talk to the community through:

  * `@pybeeware on Twitter`_